-Reduce your carbon footprint and save the planet with these seven ways to help your garage go green!
+Reduce your carbon footprint and do your part for the planet with these seven ways to help your garage go green!

 While this is a great option to go green and be economically mindful, it’s important to never risk safety in order to save a few dollars.
-If you’re going to buy a recycled door, ensure it’s still sturdy enough to keep out intruders.
+If you’re going to buy recycled doors, ensure they’re still sturdy enough to keep out intruders and last you awhile.

-In most homes, the door that leads from the garage to the inside of your home isn’t properly weather-stripped.
+In most homes, the access door that leads from the garage to the inside of your home isn’t properly weatherstripped.
 This allows heat and air to escape from your home.

 Avoid idling your car while you’re in the garage.
-You don’t have to start your car until you get in it and are ready to drive away.
-Idling creates extra fumes that can leak into your home and change the quality of the air.
+It wastes gas and idling in the garage creates harmful fumes that can leak into your home and change the quality of the air.